Tirailleurs indochinois: History

+Indochinese troops of the 1st and 2nd battalions were also deployed to the Macedonian front.
+A further engagement took place for the 1st Battalion at Monastir, from August to November 1917, with the 122nd Infantry Division (France), and at Lake Ohrid with the 175th Infantry Regiment.
+61 casualties were recorded for the 1st Battalion.
+The 2nd Battalion took part in the attack on Veliternë (Albania) on January 1, 1917, taking the village where it remained until April.
+20 men died.
+At Lake Ohrid, in April 1917, the 2nd Indochinese Battalion withstood an enemy counter-attack at a cost of 35 dead.

+The tirailleurs saw active service in Indochina, the Boxer Rebellion in China, the Allied intervention in Siberia between 1918–19, Syria (1920–21) and Morocco (1925–26).

-On 10 February 1930 fifty soldiers of the Tonkinese Rifles rose in support of the VNQDD during the Yen Bai mutiny, which was quickly suppressed by loyal tirailleurs of the same regimentbut resulted in increased recruitment of non-Vietnamese soldiers.
+On 10 February 1930 fifty tirailleurs rose in support of the Việt Nam Quốc Dân Đảng during the Yen Bai mutiny, which was quickly suppressed by loyal tirailleurs of the same regiment.
+This event resulted in the increased recruitment of non-Vietnamese soldiers.

-In 1945 some Lính tập units fought against the Japanese occupation of Vietnam.
+In 1945 some tirailleur units fought against the Japanese occupation of Vietnam.
 In particular the "3e RTT" (3e régiment de tirailleurs tonkinois) offered fierce resistance but was annihilated.
 The six Tonkinese and Annamite tirailleur regiments then in existence were destroyed or dispersed in the course of the Japanese coup, and were not reestablished.
+Some tirailleur units were absorbed into the Viet Minh forces after 1945.
 Large numbers of Vietnamese troops did however serve in the French Union Forces during the French Indochina War (1946–1954) and the last Indochinese unit in the French Army was not disbanded until 1960.
+Many of them became officers of the Republic of Vietnam Military Forces after the French withdrawal.

 Regiments

 The regiments were founded in each of the territories of Tonkin, Annam and Cambodia.